About

 Hurricanes have been a constant in the history of New Orleans.
 Since before its settlement as a French colony in the eighteenth century, the land entwined between Lake Pontchartrain and the Mississippi River has been lashed by powerful Gulf storms.
 Time and again, these hurricanes have wrought immeasurable loss and devastation, spurring reinvention and ingenuity on the part of inhabitants.
 Changes in the Air offers a rich and thoroughly researched history of how hurricanes have shaped and reshaped New Orleans from the colonial era to the present day, focusing on how its residents have adapted to a uniquely unpredictable and destructive environment across more than three centuries.

 The book appeared in the Environmental History: International Perspectives Series of the Rachel Carson Center for Environment and Society at Berghahn Books in 2019.
-The introduction can be downloaded here and the book orderd from the Berghahn website.
+The paperback version was published in December 2021 and can be ordered from the Berghahn website.
+The introduction is available free of charge here.

 • Joyce Chaplin, Harvard University